-Our parks and open spaces remain open for public use, as a means of exercise and to support mental wellbeing.
-However, we must ask that you follow the Government rules to help stop the spread of COVID-19 and to ensure that we can continue to keep these areas open.
+Our parks and green spaces remain open for public use, however, we must ask that you follow the Government rules to help stop the spread of COVID-19 and to ensure that we can continue to keep these areas open.

-- Do not visit a park if you or any member of your household have any symptoms – fever, cough or shortness of breath.
+- Do not visit a park if you or any member of your household have any symptoms - a high temperature, a new continuous cough, a loss or change to your sense of smell or taste.
 Follow NHS guidelines if you do develop any of these symptoms or become unwell

 - Where possible, avoid touching surfaces (such as gates, hand-rails or seating) and your mouth and face.
 Please follow hand washing advice from Public Health England, including washing your hands as soon as you get home

 Play areas and green gyms